Elasticity Detection: A Building Block for Internet Congestion Control

+{\bf Key results:} We have implemented \name{}CC in Linux using CCP~\cite{ccp-sigcomm18}.
+Our experimental results show that: \begin{CompactEnumerate} \item \name{}CC achieves throughput within 10\% of the fair share against elastic traffic made up of a variable number of TCP flows, whereas Copa is 54\% lower.
+NimbusCC also achieves 60~ms lower mean delay than Cubic against Poisson-distributed inelastic cross traffic.

+\item When cross traffic is modeled from a flow-size distribution measured at a WAN link~\cite{caida-dataset}, \name{}CC achieves throughput comparable to Cubic and BBR, but with 50~ms lower median delay.
+Copa has similar median throughput, but its 10th percentile of throughput is 60\% lower than fair share because it performs a lot worse than NimbusCC against elastic cross traffic.
+By contrast, both NimbusCC and Cubic (which NimbusCC emulates) have a 10th percentile only 30\% lower than fair share.

+\item On 25 different Internet paths, \name{}CC achieved a throughput at least as high as Cubic, exceeding Cubic on paths with policers, with lower delays on 60\% of the paths and similar delays on the other 40\%.
+Compared to BBR, \name{}CC's throughput was 10\% lower, but the mean packet delay was 40--50 ms lower. \end{CompactEnumerate}

+Our principal contribution is the idea that the nature of cross traffic, quantified as elasticity, is a useful building block for congestion control.
+We envision it being used to solve other problems in the future.
+For example, in tools like speedtest or iperf to inform users not only of the rate, but also whether the rate is lower than expected due to elastic cross traffic.
+Such a tool can shed light on traffic behavior and may also help guide the deployment of active queue management (AQM) schemes.

-{\bf Copa.} Copa aims to maintain a bounded number of packets in the bottleneck queue.
-Copa's control dynamics induces a periodic pattern of sending rate that nearly empties the queue once every 5 RTTs.
+Copa~\cite{copa} aims to maintain a bounded number of packets in the bottleneck queue.
+Copa induces a periodic pattern of sending rate that nearly empties the queue once every 5 RTTs.
 This helps Copa flows obtain an accurate estimate of the minimum RTT and the queuing delay.
-In addition, Copa uses this pattern to detect the presence of non-Copa flows: Copa expects the queue to be nearly empty at least once every 5 RTTs if only Copa flows with similar RTTs share the bottleneck link.\footnote{Copa estimates if a queue is ``nearly empty'' using the observed short-term RTT variation (see $\S$2.2 of~\cite{copa}).} If the estimated queuing delay does not drop below a threshold in 5 RTTs, Copa switches to a TCP-competitive mode.
+In addition, Copa uses this pattern to detect the presence of non-Copa flows: Copa expects the queue to be nearly empty at least once every 5 RTTs, provided only Copa flows with similar RTTs share the bottleneck link.
+If the estimated queuing delay does not drop below a threshold in 5 RTTs, Copa switches to a TCP-competitive mode.